Good vs well is one of the most searched grammar questions in English—and surprisingly, even native speakers get it wrong every day.

 The confusion exists for three big reasons:

-- Everyday speech is relaxed.
+- Everyday speech is relaxed

-Many people casually say “I’m doing good.” - Both words can sometimes appear in similar sentences.
+- Both words appear in similar sentences

-- English evolved informally.
+- English has evolved over time

 The Core Grammar Rule: Adjectives vs Adverbs